CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Fixed collision issues on the steps going into the small two story office building.
 - Fixed a bug which allowed players to enter the bomb shelter without opening the hatch.
 - Fixed several holes in the terrain around New Haven
+- Fixed a bug where food items did not spawn on outdoor picnic tables.